 What is the structure of your data management team?
 Are there certain hierarchies?

 How up to date is your technology with the changing times?
+How do you keep up-to date with new technology and methods in data science?

 Interview Questions: